 A comparative analysis of global health systems and how those systems influence morbidity and mortality statistics.
-This course will examine the effects of evidencebased global health promotion and disease prevention programs.
-Determinants of health status will be discussed such as genetics, access to health care, diseases and disabilities, sustainability, vital statistics, and social justice.
-Prerequisite: PH 3000, PH 3001.
+This course will examine the effects of evidence-based global health promotion and disease prevention programs.
+Determinants of health status, such as genetics, access to health care, diseases and disabilities, sustainability, vital statistics, and social justice, will be discussed.